PatrickAIlab/PatrickAIlab.github.io/index.md

   include feature.html
   image="images/image_2.jpg"
   link="resources"
-  heading="Rigor and reproducibility in biomedical research" text=text
+  heading="Artificial Intelligence"
+  text=text
 %}

 {% capture text %}
-We are a team of enthusiastic researchers aimed to combine open omics data with robust bioinformatics methods to enable novel biological discoveries.
-We are committed to ensuring an inclusive and supportive environment.
-We also believe in empowering the members of our team with necessary bioinformatics training and support, allowing them to make important contributions to the fields of biomedical research.
+We are a team of enthusiastic researchers aimed to combine hardware and software.

 [Meet our team &nbsp;→](team)
 {:.center}